dhellmann/pymotw-3/source/abc/index.rst

 To start, define an abstract base class to represent the API of a set of plug-ins for saving and loading data.
-Set the meta-class for the new base class to :class:`ABCMeta`, and use the :func:`abstractmethod` decorator to establish the public API for the class.
+Set the meta-class for the new base class to :class:`ABCMeta`, and using decorators to establish the public API for the class.
 The following examples use ``abc_base.py``, which contains:

 .. include:: abc_base.py
     :literal: